AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 deal with the complexity.
 Just as abstraction is a fundamental way to combat complexity in software, abstraction also can be used to combat the complexity of driving complex hardware.
-The abstraction is presented to users by a software "device driver" that exists as an layer between the application code and the hardware device.
+The abstraction is presented to users by a software "device driver" that exists as a layer between the application code and the hardware device.
 The layer hides the gory details of the hardware manipulation behind subprograms, types, and parameters.